Siragugal: Production

 Kalanithi Maran had requested Radhika to consider making a short film to be aired on Sun TV, and the feature film Siragugal subsequently materialised with Manobala signed as director.
 After he left the project midway, Radhika became the director.
 Vikram agreed to appear in the film, after his other film during the period, Sethu (1999), was unable to find a distributor.
 Joshna Fernando, a cousin of Radhika's, was added to the cast to portray Vikram's daughter.
 The film was shot in fifteen days in London.

 Soundtrack

-Soundtrack was composed by Dhina.
-Dhina later remade the song "Uyire" as "Vayasa Vayasa" for Telugu film Adrustam (2002).
+The soundtrack was composed by Dhina.
+He later remade the song "Uyire" as "Vayasa Vayasa" for the Telugu film Adrustam (2002).